-At Deer Park, History pupils are urged to question things they read and to look for evidence of bias in interpretations.
-They are asked to judge the significance of issues, events and individuals before reaching a well explained conclusion to their thoughts.
+At Deer Park, History pupils are urged to question things they read and to investigate the impact of the provenance on the validity and utility of an interpretation.
+They are asked to judge the significance and impact of issues, events, and individuals before reaching a well explained and evaluative conclusion to their thoughts.

 The skills which are developed in History lessons are of immense value beyond the classroom and have lifelong significance.
 Pupils are encouraged to be inquisitive, questioning and to explore the notion of “what if…?”
 Building learning power is central to all History lessons at Deer Park.
 Pupils are encouraged to reflect on their own learning, to work independently and to think not only about what they learn but how they learn too.